 Learn about the process of manufacturing wood type at Hamilton.
 Type Cutter, Georgie Liesch, and her apprentice, Jen Anne will be sharing how wood type is created from maple half-rounds using an original pantograph from the Hamilton Manufacturing Co.

 As the Proprietor and Printer of Base Press, Frank Baseman is also the Creative Director and Principal of Baseman Design Associates, an award-winning, interdisciplinary Graphic Design firm providing strategic design thinking through visual communication solutions to a variety of businesses, corporations and institutions.
 Frank has been working in the graphic design profession for over three decades.
+Frank Baseman is a Professor in the Visual Design Communication program at Thomas Jefferson University; where he has been teaching graphic design courses since 1998.

 Julie Chen is an internationally known book artist who has been publishing limited edition artists’ books under the Flying Fish Press imprint for 30 years.
 Her books combine text and image with innovative book structures to create reading experiences that engage the reader in interactions that go far beyond the simple turning of a page.